-Now, you may ask, why in the hell did the end of an opera overture become the Ranger’s theme?
-Simple.
-Trendle was too cheap to commission someone to write music for him, so he used classical pieces in the public domain as theme, background, and transition music on his radio programs.
-Rossini’s “William Tell Overture" fit the bill just fine -- so much so that, worldwide, the odds are that the Lone Ranger and not William Tell comes to mind first when it is played.
+Now, you may ask, why did the end of an opera overture become the Ranger’s theme?
+Trendle was too cheap to commission someone to write music for him, so he used classical pieces in the public domain as theme, background, and transition music on his radio shows.
+The final section of Rossini’s “William Tell” overture fits the bill just fine — so much so that, worldwide, the odds are that the Lone Ranger and not William Tell comes to mind first when it is played.

 Of course, the wild success of the show spawned a host of premiums, and novels for juniors, and movie serials, comic books, a daily comic strip, toys, and action figures.
-Kids loved the rip-roaring action, and parents admired his sterling qualities.
-Eventually, Striker would add a juvenile companion, Reid’s nephew Dan . . . whose son became The Green Hornet.
+Kids loved the rip-roaring adventures, and parents admired the Ranger’s sterling personal qualities.
+Eventually, Striker would add a juvenile companion to the series, Reid’s nephew Dan . . . .
+Whose son Britt would become the Green Hornet

-Initially, there was no visual representation of the Ranger, but the issuance of premiums and products in other media necessitated the eventual iconic picture of him in powder-blue clothes, white hat, and black domino mask.
+Initially there was no visual representation of the Ranger, but the issuance of premiums and products on other media necessitated the eventual iconic picture of him in powder-blue clothes, white hat, and lack domino mask.

-From 1949 to 1957, an equally memorable live-action Ranger TV series was created, starring former stunt man and bit player Clayton Moore as the Ranger and Jay Silverheels as Tonto.
+From 1949 to 1957, an equally memorable live-action Ranger TV series ran, starring former stuntman and bit player Clayton Moore as the Ranger and Jay Silverheels as Tonto.

 Though Silverheels continued the monosyllabic, present-tense simplicity of Tonto’s speech, it should be noted that the character was never disrespected or treated condescendingly on radio or TV.
-The Ranger and Tonto were equals to each other, to each other they were always “kemosabe" -- an invented word meaning “faithful friend.”
-Additionally, in marked contrast to other juvenile action series of the day, there were no comic Negroes, Hispanics, or Orientals portrayed.
+The Ranger and Tonto were equals; to each other they were always “kemosabe” — an invented word meaning “faithful friend.”
+Additionally, in marked contrast to other juvenile actions series of the day, there were no comic Negroes, Hispanics, or Asians portrayed.

 Then in 2006, things began to look up for our hero.
 Writer Brett Matthews revitalized the character for Dynamite Entertainment, crafting a highly successful series of comics.
 Matthews' TV work with wunderkind Joss Whedon got things going, and undoubtedly led Hollywood back to the possibility of dusting off the concept again.

-He was thoughtful as well, sometimes breaking into meditative monologues on the theme of justice, progress, kindness, and right thinking.
-During many episodes, the Ranger would not ride into a problem and solve it -- the characters in the conflict would have their say, and frequently solve their own problems, with the subtle assistance the the Masked Man.
+The Lone Ranger was thoughtful as well, sometimes breaking into meditative monologues on the theme of justice, progress, kindness, and right thinking.
+During many episodes, the Ranger would not ride into a problem and solve it — the characters in the conflict would have their say, and frequently solve their own problems, with the subtle assistance of the Masked Man.

 Above all, the Ranger insisted on good behavior from his fans, a holdover from the "muscular Christianity" movement of virility and piety that pervaded the Victorian era.
 His "Creed" reads as follows:

-- that men should live by the rule of what is best for the greatest number.
+That men should live by the rule of what is for the best of the greatest number.